KuchikiNamthip/KuchikiNamthip.github.io/_projects/HT_imaging.md

 - *Data Analysis*: Utilized RStudio for rigorous analysis to draw meaningful conclusions about tumorigenic potential.

-### 1.3 What I have learned from this data set
+### 1.3 What I've Learned

-???
+There are many ways to approach imaging data, often guided by applications from instrument companies or published studies.
+However, at its core, we're really dealing with biology.
+In my case, it's the biology of **CSCs**.
+I needed to understand the gaps in the CSC field and how I could use available applications to fill them.

+I noticed that when studying CSC-mediated drug resistance, researchers often use a single drug concentration to show CSC enrichment or depletion.
+Yet, in a real tumor, the drug exists in a **range of concentrations**, not just one.
+To address this, I created an experiment to analyze the dose-response relationship alongside the CSC content.
+I was also curious about how different drugs affect CSC content.

+Without coding, this kind of single-cell (in 2D) or spheroid (in 3D) analysis would be impossible. **Coding speeds up the analysis** and enables powerful data visualization.
+This doesn't just create beautiful figures; it also provides meaningful insights for **exploratory data analysis (EDA)**.

 ---
 ## Acknowledgement
-- I would like to thank my co-authors and colleagues.
+- I would like to thank my co-authors and colleagues. \
   🏀 [Supawan Jamnongsong](https://scholar.google.co.th/citations?user=UxJ80zUAAAAJ&hl=en), a high-content imaging specialist and a wonderful senior who always provides comments, suggestions, and assistance. \
-  🏀 [Pornlada Likasitwatanakul](https://scholar.google.com/citations?user=3nco_J0AAAAJ&hl=en), a talented medical student who I knew could do both wet lab and image analysis from the moment we met.\
+  🏀 [Pornlada Likasitwatanakul](https://scholar.google.com/citations?user=3nco_J0AAAAJ&hl=en), a talented medical student who I knew could do both wet lab and image analysis from the moment we met. \
   🏀 It was such a great and exciting time working with you all.
 I look forward to our next collaboration soon!
 Haha 😆😆 "Let's play together!"

 - I would like to thank my teachers and my co-advisors. \
   🚀 [Emerita Prof.Dr.
 Marianne Hokland](https://www.au.dk/en/mhokland@biomed.au.dk), who encouraged me to perform 3D culturing experiments. \